-The Online/Modular option allows students to complete the entire program via a combination of online courses and in-person modules.
+The Online/Modular option allows students to complete the entire MBA program via a combination of online courses and hybrid modules.
+Each module takes place over five weeks and includes one week on campus.
 This is not an online MBA, but rather a hybrid approach that combines some online learning with in-person courses taught on campus in NYC.

 - Regular in-person courses on weeknights or Saturdays in NYC

-- A select range of online elective courses
+- A selection of online elective courses

-- Global Business
+- Sustainable Business

 Online/Modular Elective Options

 Students in the Online/Modular option may complete their electives through a combination of the following choices:

 Modules: Immersive modules with two weeks of asynchronous online work before and after one week of in-person courses on campus in NYC.

 Regular in-person classes: Online/Modular students who live in the area have the option to attend regular in-person elective courses on weeknights and/or Saturdays in NYC, as well as international study and experiential learning courses.
 Up to 4.5 credits of Doing Business in (DBi) international courses can count towards the 9-credit in-person elective requirement.

 Online electives: A selection of many of our most popular elective courses is offered online.
 Like the online core courses, electives are taught “live” mostly on weeknights from 7:00 – 9:00 PM.
 There is also a selection on Saturdays and during the winter and summer intensive periods.

 Below are the elective courses we expect to offer online in 2023-2024.
 Please note that they will not be available online every semester and the list will change over time.